Frequently Asked Questions

 What if I cannot get a recommendation from my current employer or supervisor because I don’t want to risk losing my job?
 What if my supervisor changes frequently?

-Recommenders should be people who know you best and can best speak to your leadership development.
-This decision is up to you.
+Recommenders should be people who know you best and can best speak to your professional abilities and development.
+Who you ask to write the letter is up to you.
 If you are unable to get a recommendation from your current employer, you should still find someone who can speak to your accomplishments in a professional setting.

 What is the purpose of including two additional professional references?

-Similar to the recommendation letter- we may contact these additional references for more information about your background.
-Questions would be similar to those on a letter of recommendation form.
+Similar to the recommendation letter, we may contact these additional references for more information about your background.
 The Admissions Committee may contact them at any time.

 What should I do if my additional reference contact(s) do not speak English?